mspnp/samples/ResiliencyHealthProbesSample/Readme.md

 ### Instructions

-Deploy the Provided Azure template (includes parameters file).
-See [this link](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-tutorial-use-parameter-file?tabs=azure-powershell) for more info on how to deploy azure templates with parameters.
+Deploy the Provided Azure template .\AzureDeploymentTemplates\AzureHealthProbesTemplate.json, by using this PS command:

+New-AzResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName <ResourceGroup> -TemplateFile AzureHealthProbesTemplate.json

 After deployment is done you will have two virtual machines configured in the backend pool of the load balancer.